pranav-satheesh/new-website/_projects/1_project.md

 img: assets/img/binary_hardening.png
 importance: 1
 category: work
-related_publications: true
+related_publications: false
 ---

 Cosmological simulations have a spatial resolution below which you cannot resolve processes of supermassive black hole dynamics.
 After a galaxy merger, the massive black hole binary inspirals towards each other and various environmental effects of the merger host contributes to the hardening of the binary.
-I work on models that incorporate such physical effects {% cite 2025arXiv250604369S %}.
+I work on models that incorporate such physical effects.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">